jfgreen/jfgreen.uk/content/why-data-engineering.md

 #### But still close to the metal

 Ultimately, all data, whether the colour of a car, or a count of mangos sold, is stored as a series of bit and bytes in one or more computers.
-While I enjoy indulging in the aforementioned data-curiosity, I also find a lot of satisfaction in learning about the lower-level mechanics of how these values move about the computer.
+Whilst I enjoy indulging my data-curiosity, I also find a lot of satisfaction in learning about the lower-level mechanics of how these values move about the computer.
 Not always, but often enough, having some appreciation of this can also be particularly important when designing and implementing data